Thakurgaon Government College: Campus

-The excellent environment with green trees and the crowding of students have made the campus of 31 acres more living and more animated.
-There has Science, Business, Arts and Administrative buildings and also a Library.
-There has also Dormitory of Teachers, Mosque, Ponds, Computer Lab, Sahid Minar and play ground.
+The campus of 31 acres has Science, Business, Arts, Administrative buildings and also a Library.
+There is also a Dormitory of Teachers, Mosque, Ponds, Computer Lab, Sahid Minar and playground.

 Total amount of land of this college is 33 acres.

 There has a rich library as name as "Central Library".
 Total number of books in seminar is 10,859 and the total number of books in central library is 12,844.

 Academics

 In 1997-1998 session of this college, Bangladesh National University confessed Thakurgaon Degree College as a Honor's College after authorizing to open Honor's course in economics, accounting, mathematics and political science and next year has been confessed to open other six subject such as botany, English, management, Bengali, zoology and Islamic history and culture.
 In 2010-2011 session, philosophy and history were included in Honor's course and physics, chemistry in 2011-2012 session.
 On 23 April 2011, it opened master's course in four subjects: English, Bengali, economics, and botany.

 The total number of students is 11,101 with H.S.C, Honor's, Degree(Pass) and Master's.

 The total number of teachers is 75.

 The college offers Higher School Certificate, Degree (Pass), Honor's and Master's courses.